-I’ve been making banana oat cookies for a while now, in fact, I’ve tried just about every optional mix-in you can image with this simple cookie recipe: white chocolate cranberry, cinnamon raisin, chocolate walnut, raspberry vanilla, you name it!
+I've been making 3 ingredient banana oat cookies for a while now, in fact, I've tried just about every optional mix-in you can imagine with this simple cookie recipe: white chocolate cranberry, cinnamon raisin, chocolate walnut, raspberry vanilla, you name it!
 My family eats them a lot for breakfast.

 The base of these cookies is very simple, just bananas and oats.
 Customize to your liking after that.

 Well, they turned out amazing!
+My daughter loved these 3 ingredient chocolate banana cookies.
 I would definitely recommend adding in other mix-ins of your choice (like chocolate chips or nuts for added flavor and texture), but even just these 3 ingredients alone are surprisingly delish.
-They definitely hit the spot when I’m craving something sweet!
+They definitely hit the spot when I'm craving something sweet!

 SERVINGS: Approximately 15 cookies